jnathalieng/Ng_JustineNathalie_HW2_CrushingBugs/README.md

 The original version had a couple of issues.
 Bug A let you drop more than one label into the same spot, which wasn’t supposed to happen.
 Bug B was the reset button not working, the labels didn’t go back to where they started.

 I fixed both bugs and added some basic effects to make the user experience a bit more fun and interactive.
-(A written explanation is attached onto the assets folder on how I crushed the bugs and how I added the effects).
+(A written explanation is attached on how I fixed the bugs and added the effects.)

 ## Installation
 No Installation required.